• Skip to primary navigation

 This no mayo coleslaw is a healthier alternative with an addictive crunch.

-This healthy coleslaw recipe is made with fresh purple and green cabbage, shredded carrots, and mixed seeds for a wonderfully addictive crunch with every bite.
+This healthy coleslaw recipe is made with fresh purple and green cabbage, shredded carrots, and mixed seeds.
+It gives it a wonderfully addictive crunch with every bite.

 And in place of mayo, this vibrant purple slaw is tossed in a simple yet flavorful lemon olive oil dressing.

-This no mayo coleslaw is not only healthier, but it’s also packed with flavor and texture.
-It’s easy serve some vegan coleslaw with your next brunch!
+This no mayo coleslaw is not only healthy.
+In addition, it’s also packed with flavor and texture.
+It's easy serve some vegan coleslaw with your next brunch!

 Purple Cabbage Slaw with No Mayo - with olive oil and lemon dressing on a serving plate | The Worktop